aquasecurity/trivy-operator/CONTRIBUTING.md

 - Mandatory DeepCopy functions for a Go struct representing a CRD

 This means that you should not try to modify any of these files directly, but instead change the code and code markers.
-Our Makefile contains a target to ensure that all generated files are up-to-date: So after doing modifications in code, affecting CRDs/ClusterRole, you should run `make generate-all` to regenerate everything.
+Our MageFile contains a target to ensure that all generated files are up-to-date: So after doing modifications in code, affecting CRDs/ClusterRole, you should run `mage generate:all` to regenerate everything.

-Our CI will verify that all generated is up-to-date by running `make verify-generated`.
+Our CI will verify that all generated is up-to-date by running `mage generate:verify`.

 Any change to the CRD structs, including nested structs, will probably modify the CRD.
 This is also true for Go docs, as field/type doc becomes descriptions in CRDs.